Table of Contents

 Use of knowledge graph for higher ranking:

-No matter how much change happens in search engine crawling, content is the single most important entity that plays the very basic and vital role in bringing your website up the ladder.
+No matter how much change happens in search engine crawling, content is the single most important entity that plays a very basic and vital role in bringing your website up the ladder.
 Content is what makes your website something others might not have.
-When optimizing the website for knowledge graph, keep in mind that the rules are not much different here.
-Your content needs to be very accurate, unique and useful with the information that is up-to-date.
-It’s amazing to realize that knowledge graph for SEO still uses the same algorithms to evaluate and analyze the content of a website as the search engine ranking itself.
+When optimizing the website for the knowledge graph, keep in mind that the rules are not much different here.
+Your content needs to be very accurate, unique, and useful with information that is up-to-date.
+It’s amazing to realize that the knowledge graph for SEO still uses the same algorithms to evaluate and analyze the content of a website as the search engine ranking itself.

 Optimizing answer box queries:

 A few years back, Google added an interesting feature to the search listings; answer boxes.
 This allows the users to quickly review facts and figures directly on the search page rather than opening a website.
 For instance, if you search the population of Texas in Google, it will generate many websites relating to the keyword but you will also see a box at the top that shows the population of Texas is 28.3 million.
 While working with a knowledge graph for SEO, you also need to optimize the website content for answer boxes by searching for the most frequent questions that users ask about the products and services that you sell.

 It’s not possible to get into what goes inside the algorithms that decide which website has the most relevant content, there are still some things that you can do to make sure your website appears as the most relevant in knowledge graph ranking.
 The best approach is to put visual and structural elements on your website that will show up quickly in the knowledge graph and that will not only increase your traffic but will also allow visitors to see what they can find on your website.